LLnCSoftware/mserve/examples/02quickauth/02quickauth.md

 which loads the module "secure\_invocation.q" to prevent requests from running arbitrary code on the servant, and loads plugins to optionally implement authentication and authorization.

+TODO: The introduction in this example should not stand alone but instead respond to the concerns raised in the previous example (eg insecure invocation).
+By framing it this way, the reader will feel like they’re building a conceptual framework, step by step.
+This method ensures the reader is constantly contextualizing new knowledge within the broader framework being developed.
+It also reinforces their comprehension and engagement with the material, making continued engagement more likely.

 The servant will obtain its plugins from the env variable Q\_PLUGINS (for authorization).
 The load balancer mserve will obtain its plugins from the env variable MSERVE\_PLUGINS (for authentication).